gstoyano/target-dev.en/help/dev/implement/mobile/mobile-custom-user-data.md

 ---
-keywords:
-- mobile app
-- mobile app send data
-- target mobile app
-- mobile custom user data
-- mobile app custom data
+keywords: mobile app, mobile app send data, target mobile app, mobile custom user data, mobile app custom data
 description: Learn how to send additional information about the location or the user to Adobe Target as name-value pairs to help you build custom audiences.
 title: How Do I Send Custom User Data in an iOS app?
 feature: Implement Mobile